mdb/journal/README.md

 ## Why?

 Largely just a rough-around-the-edges experiment in better-managing an old Wordpress theme via an improved build process.
+Don't expect to be impressed.

 ## Usage